THE GREEK SCRIPTURES ON THE BRIDE)

 To cut off all the workers of iniquity from the city of

-Where are the healing, the flawless discerning judgment, the summary punishment, which were wielded by Peter?
-Of the judgment and punishment there is certainly none; and such healing as there may be is no more like the grand witness of Christly powers there given than a baby’s rattle is like a kingly scepter.
+Where are the healing, the flawless discerning judgment, and the summary punishment, which were wielded by Peter?
+Of the judgment and punishment, there is certainly none; and such healing as there may be is no more like the grand witness of Christly powers there given than a baby’s rattle is like a kingly scepter.

-The outcome of the pentecostal preaching was that three thousand more Jews were convinced that Jesus was the Messiah, were baptized, and continued in the apostles’ teaching and fellowship, in breaking of bread and prayers.
-All the believers, looking for the establishment of the Messianic kingdom, were accustomed to meet for prayer in the temple.
+The outcome of the Pentecostal preaching was that three thousand more Jews were convinced that Jesus was the Messiah, were baptized, and continued in the apostles’ teaching and fellowship, in breaking of bread and prayers.
+All the believers, looking for the establishment of the Messianic kingdom, were accustomed to meeting for prayer in the temple.
 There was no disposition then or ever (Acts 21:20) to quit the Jewish method of worship or to cease being Jews.

 The selling of their “possessions,” of better acquisitions, was not a “mistake.”
-So far from being a mistake, it was an evidence of the believers’ faith in the proximity of the kingdom.
+So far from being a mistake, it was evidence of the believers’ faith in the proximity of the kingdom.
 It was not their tribal and family allotments which were sold and which constituted the basis of their subsistence, their living; but it was their freeholds, their superfluous property, acquired over and above what had been given them according to the law.
-It was an evidence that they were seeking God and His righteousness, rather than the Mammon of the world.
+It was evidence that they were seeking God and His righteousness, rather than the Mammon of the world.
 They knew that all such titles would be abrogated with the establishment of the kingdom and the reallotment of the land; so they were willing rather to use the price of their acquired holdings to the good of all.

-We can neither throw the body of Christ back into those conditions on the one hand, nor drag those conditions forward into the present, on the other.
+We can neither throw the body of Christ back into those conditions on the one hand nor drag those conditions forward into the present, on the other.

-Some time after pentecost, we are not told just how long, Peter and John were going into the temple at the hour of afternoon prayers.
+Sometime after Pentecost, we are not told just how long, Peter and John were going into the temple at the hour of afternoon prayers.
 On the way in Peter healed a man with congenital malformation of the feet and ankles.
 The marvel so attracted the crowd of other Jewish worshippers that Peter declaimed to them, under the guidance of the holy spirit.
 He laid at the door of the people the guilt for the murder of their King, the spurning of their espoused Lover, the Prince of Life; but assured them that He was raised out from among the dead and that it was He who had performed the miracle on the lame man.

-Thus he brings home to them the message of repentance, urging them to acknowledge their faithlessness against their Husband-Lover, to reconsider, to confess their sin and to turn from it by letting the world know that He whom they had despised and rejected was their true King.
+Thus he brings home to them the message of repentance, urging them to acknowledge their faithlessness against their Husband-Lover, to reconsider, to confess their sin, and to turn from it by letting the world know that He whom they had despised and rejected was their true King.
 If they did so, He would come and vindicate them before the nations, their sins having been blotted out, and send seasons of refreshing from God’s favoring face,* so long and justly averted.
-Jesus Christ would be sent to them again, as the most marked evidence of divine mercy and favor, the same One who had been preached before to them, not only during our Lord’s earthly ministry, but also through the prophets of old.
+Jesus Christ would be sent to them again, as the most marked evidence of divine mercy and favor, the same One who had been preached before to them, not only during our Lord’s earthly ministry but also through the prophets of old.

 * The word which in the Common Version is rendered presence is not that which refers to the coming of our Lord Jesus Christ.
 The reference is not to Christ, who is brought into the matter in the next clause, but to the Father.
 The word is not parousia, presence, but prosopon, countenance, as in Acts 6:15; 20:25; etc.

 And why had this One not come before, if He loved the nation so ardently?
-The answer is: the times and seasons God kept in His own power, because some phases of the times had been made dependent on the conduct of Israel.
+The answer is: the times and seasons God kept in His own power because some phases of the times had been made dependent on the conduct of Israel.
 Nothing they could do would ever affect His purposes or His success in them, but the time for things might be altered somewhat.
 In any case, it had been long before determined that the Kingly presence should be withdrawn during the times of the Gentiles, but when those times would end, when the holy city should cease to sense the sovereign tread of the stranger, that was not revealed.
-But this official proclamation by God’s official spokesman informs us that those times would have been terminated by the royal presence of the Anointed, if the people had reconsidered and reversed their attitude toward God’s providence.
+But this official proclamation by God’s official spokesman informs us that those times would have been terminated by the royal presence of the Anointed if the people had reconsidered and reversed their attitude toward God’s providence.

 The ‘restoration of all which God spoke by the mouth of His holy prophets from the age’ must not be wrenched from its moorings by any high tide of sentiment or prejudice.
-In no case could the prophets referred to go back of the flood, where the present wicked age, or eon, began (Luke 1:70).
-We are not told that all the prophetic utterances from the flood on are recorded in holy writ.
+In no case could the prophets referred to, go back to the flood, where the present wicked age, or eon, began (Luke 1:70).
+We are not told that all the prophetic utterances from the flood are recorded in holy writ.
 But the prophets who bear testimony along this line are specified; so there is no need or room for human guessing.
 Moses is first quoted, and here, as generally, he is separated from the main body of the prophets, because he had a more exalted office in addition to the prophetic one.
 At all events, Moses heads the list; then “all the prophets from Samuel” follow.
 They were the ones who spoke particularly about the restoration of kingly honors, privileges, and splendors, because nearly all of them followed the decline of the kingdom, and some of them its fall.

 Moses (Deut.18:15) was brought into witness, as being the one upon whom the Jews prided themselves as building; and he condemned them outright.
 There was no escape from the meaning of the words.
 There was the Law about which they prated so much.
 But God was showing them mercy.
 Saul of Tarsus was also condemned by that pointed statement.
-Yet God not only showed him mercy, but much more, grace.
+Yet God not only showed him mercy but much more, grace.
 He not only did not visit him with all the punishment which there was just reason to expect, but He heaped on him boons and bounties for which there was no ground for expectation in law.

 Mind, the whole discourse was to and concerning Jews.
-The restoration does not hark back to Adam, but to the Jewish kingdom in and over the earth.
+The restoration does not hark back to Adam but to the Jewish kingdom in and over the earth.
 To be sure, even waste places and wildernesses adjacent to Mount Zion will become like Eden, the garden of the Lord, and stupendous political and religious changes will take place after the time of Messiah’s inauguration, but we must not attribute to the Millennial reign of Christ any more than the Scriptures attribute to it.
 To do so would be to add to the Word of God.

 The Jews only were the children of the prophets, and only Jews and proselytes are ever children of the covenant which God made with Abraham, saying, “And in thy seed shall all the kindreds of the earth be blessed” (Acts 3:25).

 What!
 Is not the body of Christ now blessed under the terms of that covenant?
 Absolutely not.
-Believers were blessed under it during the Acts period, but now, after Acts 28, they are in a still more basic and comprehensive relationship to God as His children.
+Believers were blessed under it during the Acts period, but now, after Acts 28, they are in a still more basic and comprehensive relationship with God as His children.
 Ephesians, Philippians, Colossians, and 2 Timothy know nothing of Abraham.
 The kind of blessing under the Abrahamic promise is specified as “turning every one of you from his iniquities.”
 The blessing of body believers goes far beyond that.

-“The times of restoration” alludes to redemption under the law, but brought in real perfection and grandeur with Messiah’s reign, when He as the Kinsman Redeemer will redeem His enslaved and disinherited people.
+“The times of restoration” allude to redemption under the law, but brought in real perfection and grandeur with Messiah’s reign, when He as the Kinsman Redeemer will redeem His enslaved and disinherited people.
 So, in talking to these Israelites about seasons of restoration it must be noted that not one word is said by Peter about the present dispensation of grace and the body of Christ, with its celestial destiny and setting.
-If pentecost marked the beginning of the church as we know it, is it not strange that there is not only nothing to identify such beginning, but everything to separate the activities of that time from the things which are promised us in the prison epistles of Paul?
+If Pentecost marked the beginning of the church as we know it, is it not strange that there is not only nothing to identify such a beginning, but everything to separate the activities of that time from the things which are promised us in the prison epistles of Paul?

 But the official reoffer of the kingdom to the nation of Israel as such came the next day, as a sequel to the arrest of Peter and John by the “priests and officers of the sanctuary and the Sadducees” who were vexed by what Peter had said, and probably still more so because of the five thousand who believed his teaching.
 When the two apostles were brought before the governing body of Israel, would that group of functionaries, softened by a sense of their guilt in killing the Prince of Life, grasp eagerly at the opportunity for mercy, and cooperate in the great missionary activities of Matthew 24:14 and 28:19,20?
-This was one of the pathetic hours of Israel’s history.
+This was one of the most pathetic hours of Israel’s history.
 They stood on the threshold of the kingdom.
 Would they scorn the liberation from Rome and disdain the long-promised sovereignty to which their repentance would be the password?
-It seems impossible that they would; but they did: and brought upon the nation an age-long condemnation.
+It seems impossible that they would, but they did: and brought upon the nation an age-long condemnation.